*this post contains affiliate links

 You don’t want to forget about a single bill!
-To make sure you don’t forget any bills, print out your last 2 month’s bank statements.
+To make sure you don’t miss any bills, print out your last 2 month’s bank statements.
 Go through every transaction and highlight the bills that come out every month or even once a year.
 Add these to your list of bills.

-Step 2: Fill Out A Bill Payment Calendar
+Step 2: Create Your Bill Payment Calendar

 As you write your biweekly budget, highlight all the bills that will be paid from your first paycheck with one color.
 Then, highlight all the bills that will come out of your second paycheck with another color.

-Draw an asterisk next to every bill that will be automatically drafted out of your account.
+You can even draw an asterisk next to every bill that will be automatically drafted out of your account.
 This way you know which bills will be paid automatically and which ones you are responsible for paying.

-You can also add other notes to your bill payment calendar somewhere you can refer to it often.
+Keep your bill payment calendar somewhere you can refer back to it often.
 Don’t tuck it away or else you might forget to reference it throughout the month.
 A bill payment calendar is the perfect way to keep yourself organized and make budgeting biweekly an easy task!

 Step 3: Write Your First Biweekly Budget

 If you have any money left over you can send them to your sinking funds or make an extra payment towards debt!
 This will help you reach your savings and debt freedom goals faster.